-If many users will be logging in to PlanetTogether simultaneously, the limiting factor for login speed will be network bandwidth.
-Each client will be retrieving required application data.
-If clients are taking too long to login due to low bandwidth, consider staggering user logins or leave clients connected continuously to avoid the login process.
+If many users log in to PlanetTogether simultaneously, the limiting factor for login speed will be network bandwidth.
+This is because each client will be retrieving the required application data.
+If clients take too long to log in due to low bandwidth, consider staggering user logins or leave clients connected continuously to avoid the login process.

 Active Directory Integration

 PlanetTogether supports Microsoft Active Directory for user management.
 On the server, the APS System Service must be configured with a Log On As user with permissions to read the Active Directory domain.